Caching Strategies for Framer Websites (2026)

 Founder of Goodspeed

-Studies show that 53% of mobile users abandon a page if it takes longer than three seconds to load, making efficient caching essential for retaining visitors.
+It adds up fast.
+Studies show 53% of mobile users abandon a page that takes longer than three seconds to load, so every cached asset is a visitor you keep.

 1. Understanding Caching in Framer

-Before customising caching settings, it's important to know what Framer already does behind the scenes for site optimisation and performance.
+Before customizing caching settings, it's important to know what Framer already does behind the scenes for site optimization and performance.

 1.1 Built-In Hosting Caching